Woman's Union Missionary Society of America for Heathen Lands: India

 Zenana missions was the strongest feature of this society's labors from the beginning.
 In Calcutta, it was known as "The American Doremus Zenana Mission".
-It included the superintendent (always one of the missionary women); 16 missionaries; 55 native teachers; zenana pupils, 1,000; schools, 50; suburban schools, in Kajpore, 12; and Entally, two.
+It included the superintendent (always one of the missionary women); 16 missionaries; 55 native teachers; zenana pupils, 1,000; schools, 50; suburban schools, in Kanpur, 12; and Entally, two.
 In Calcutta, there was also an orphanage, with superintendent, zenana teacher, Bible-class teacher, and 112 pupils.
 The mission had no school-houses in Calcutta, but its 50 schools were taught in rooms which were rented in the houses of Babus.
 There were 1,500 children in these schools, whose lessons were received behind the purdah.
 Christian literature for circulation was provided in the zenanas.

 The children of the orphanage, all girls, divided their time between study, work, and play.
 Their ages ranged from 2–18 years.
 The youngest did not attend school.
-Those above them were taught and trained for teaching in their vernacular —either Bengali or Hindustani— with a little English besides.
+Those above them were taught and trained for teaching in their vernacular - either Bengali or Hindustani - with a little English besides.
 The older girls constituted a higher department, and their work was done wholly in English, with one language of the country also.
 The most advanced of all were put into a normal training-class and study for the entrance examinations of the University of Calcutta.
 Several of these upper-class girls were suitable candidates for a medical course, and the superintendent hoped to see them trained as physicians.
 All these girls were also trained in the Bible.

 At Allahabad, there was a Superintendent, zenana missionary, 16 missionaries, six native assistants, 1,398 pupils, 1,000 in 47 schools, 398 pupils in 320 zenanas.

-At Cawnpur, there was a superintendent, zenana missionary, 13 missionaries, five native assistants, 968 pupils, 623 in 37 schools, 345 pupils in 184 zenanas.
+At Cownpore (Kanpur), there was a superintendent, zenana missionary, 13 missionaries, five native assistants, 968 pupils, 623 in 37 schools, 345 pupils in 184 zenanas.
 Among the schools is one for high-caste Hindus taught by a Pundita.
 It contained 38 girls, in 1889, who were learning Bible verses, catechism, and Scripture lessons.

+According to records, around 1950 to 1955, the Woman's Union Missionary Society of America returned from India and left behind all of their assets, including Land buildings such as hospitals and schools, to the Woman's Union Missionary Society that was registered in India under the Indian Society Registration Act of 1860.
+Since that time, the organization, which is now known as the United Fellowship for Christian Service, has continued to run charitable operations in India.